SupreethBaliga/Compilers/README.md

 ### Milestone - 4:
 * To use the parser execute parser.sh and provide the test file(s) as command line arguments
 * The corresponding Three Address Code is generated in TAC folder
+### Milestone - 5:
+* This is the complete project.
+To execute the compiler program refer to the *Instructions* mentioned above

 ## Group Members :boy:

 | Name | Roll Number |